cphommachanh13/readme/README.md

-# My name is Christopher Phommachanh and i am a student at WSU Tech pursuing an associates in cloud computing, specifically focusing in cloud app developement.
+# My name is Christopher Phommachanh and i am a student at WSU Tech, pursuing an associates in cloud computing, specifically focusing in cloud app developement.